G-ier/facebook-ad-scraper/README.md

-# Ad Library Scrapper
+# Ad Inspo Scraper

-A serverless scraping service for various platforms, deployed as an AWS Lambda function.
+A serverless scraping service for various ad platforms, deployed as an AWS Lambda function.

 ## Overview